August 28, 2020 min read

-They’ve been called micro-degrees, bite-sized qualifications, and more—but the main features of a micro-credential are:
+They’ve been called micro-degrees, bite-sized qualifications, and more—but the main features of a micro-credential course are:

-In completing a micro-credential, candidates are required to demonstrate their development of knowledge, skills, and competency in a specified, targeted and often granular area.
-In doing so, candidates will be developing clear evidence or artefacts of learning “in-action”.
+In completing a micro-credential course, candidates are required to demonstrate their development of knowledge, skills, and competency in a specified, targeted and often granular area.
+In doing so, candidates will be developing clear evidence or artefacts of learning “in action”.
 This is important because the proof of competency development is a common theme in micro-credentials.

 One interesting thing to note: alongside micro-credentials, a candidate’s prior skills and work or life experiences may also be taken as credits towards an accredited program.
 This means that it is possible to use recognition of informal and non-formal learning, like your work experiences or completion of a MOOC to seek qualifications.

 Micro-credentials may change the way Malaysians approach formal learning and training.
 Competency-based learning as the new way of validating skills or knowledge gained is a game changer.

 Above and beyond, it empowers individuals, mostly adults, to take charge of their learning and to ask themselves:

 What do I really want to learn or improve on?

 With this in mind, education and training providers can start designing their micro-credential programs or strategy by asking the following 3 questions:

 One of the main features of micro-credentials is that course providers are required to understand the reasons why someone would take a micro-credential course.
 The GGP clearly states in their justification that “micro-credentials should be designed and delivered in response to demands of learners from employers or industries”.